hl7au/au-fhir-core/input/pagecontent/comparison.md

 #### Additional resource types
 None.

-### International Patient Summary CapabilityStatement additional requirements
+### IPS CapabilityStatement additional requirements

 A system conforming to an AU Core CapabilityStatement aligns with IPS CapabilityStatement but will require additional functionality to meet its stricter or broader requirements.
 The table below identifies additional requirements included in IPS CapabilityStatements.
 Implementers are advised to note that some code changes may be required to ensure full compliance.